 Degenerative disc disease is often related to aging, further influenced by environmental and lifestyle factors (e.g. sedentary lifestyle, occupation, smoking), and increased body weight (especially in lumbar spine).

 In this article, we mainly focus on lumbar disc disease, however degenerative disc disease can affect every level of the spine and presentation will vary based on this.

-The cascade of changes seen degenerative disc disease can be subdivided into three stages, the duration of which can vary significantly:
+The cascade of changes seen degenerative disc disease can be divided into three parts, the duration of which can vary:

 - Dysfunction – outer annular tears and separation of the endplate, cartilage destruction, and facet synovial reaction

 - Instability – disc resorption and loss of disc space height, along with facet capsular laxity, can lead to subluxation and spondylolisthesis

 - Restabilisation – degenerative changes lead to osteophyte formation and canal stenosis

 As an approximate series of events, initially disc dehydration occurs (often through age-related reduced proteoglycan content) with annulus fibrosus tears, resulting in a herniation of the nucleus pulposus.